Getz/Gilberto by Stan Getz & João Gilberto

 Ipanema is a famous neighbourhood and beach in the city of Rio de Janeiro.

-Jobim had to fight to keep the reference in, as lyricist Norman Gimbel, who
+Jobim had to fight to keep the reference in, as Norman Gimbel, the lyricist

-wrote the English portion of the song, thought the word would mean nothing
+responsible for the English portion of the song, thought the foreign word

 00:07